byett/dsd/Nexys-A7/Lab-1/README.md

 # Lab 1: Seven-Segment Decoder

-* Built a single-digit (4-bit) hex counter to display its value on eight-digit common anode seven-segment LED displays (See Section 9.1 Seven-Segment Display of the [Reference Manual]( https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))
+* Build a single-digit (4-bit) hex counter to display its value on eight-digit common anode seven-segment LED displays (See Section 9.1 Seven-Segment Display of the [Reference Manual]( https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))

 ![a7.png](a7.png)